-Request that your site be "indexed" or "crawled" so that it shows up in searches form the main UB home page, and learn about adding Google search boxes to your UB-hosted website.
+Request that your site be "indexed" or "crawled" so that it shows up in searches from the main UB home page, and learn about adding Google search boxes to your UB-hosted website.

 Operating System: Any

 Any website hosted on a UB webserver is eligible for inclusion on the Google Search Appliance.
 To request service, please choose "Google Search Appliance" for the service name on the following form.

 There are three methods to prevent UB's Google Search Appliance from crawling your site: